csci338/fall2025/pages/_assignments/lab02.md

     print(check([1, 2, 3, 2]))          # should print True
     print(check([5, 2, -10, 44, 90]))   # should print False
     ```
-1. Run your program on the command line by typing `python contains_pair.py`
+Run / test your program on the command line by typing `python3 contains_pair.py`.

+On some systems, the python executable is invoked with a different alias (see below).
+So figure out which one you'll need to use and make a note of it:

+* `py contains_pair.py`
+* `python contains_pair.py`
+* `py3 contains_pair.py`

+New to python?
+Try writing the solution in Java and then asking ChatGPT to help you translate it into python.
+We'll be learning more about Python in the coming weeks.

 ### 9. Stage and commit your changes
 1. Stage your changes using `git add .` (the dot indicates that you want to stage all of the files that have been added / deleted / edited).